 Meanwhile, a standard beer, such as Budweiser, can have around two hundred and twenty to hundred and thirty-five calories in a 16-ounce pint.
 Additionally, Higher alcohol beers, such as stouts or double IPAs, can have more calories.
-For instance, sixteen ounce pint of a stout beer, such as Guinness, can have about two hundred and fifty five to two hundred and seventy calories whilst a double IPA can have over three hundred calories in a sixteen ounce serving.
+For instance, a sixteen-ounce pint of a stout beer, such as Guinness, can have about two hundred and fifty-five to two hundred and seventy calories whilst a double IPA can have over three hundred calories in a sixteen-ounce serving.

 As such, when compared to beer, White Claws are a way of drinking a comparable amount of alcohol whilst also intaking in fewer calories.
 That said though drinking too many White Claws can lead to overconsumption of calories in addition to causing drunkenness due to alcohol consumption.
 As such, drinking in moderation is still advised.
 Additionally, it is also important to keep in mind that the above are just rough estimates and actual calorie counts can vary between brands and types of beer.

 Truly, the number of White Claws required to get drunk depends on a number of factors, including an individual’s weight, tolerance to alcohol, and the speed at which they drink.

 As such, what is considered to be drunk can be somewhat subjective as different people will react to alcohol at different rates due to the aforementioned variable factors.
 With that in mind then a good way to figure out how many white claws it takes to get drunk is to use averages.